ansys/pyensight/doc/source/calc_functions.rst

 .. note::
-    For mach numbers less than 1.0, the Pitot Pressure is the same as the Stagnation Pressure.
-For mach numbers greater than or equal to 1.0, the Pitot Pressure is equivalent to the Stagnation Pressure behind a normal shock.
+    For mach numbers less than 1.0, the pitot Pressure is the same as the stagnation pressure.
+For mach numbers greater than or equal to 1.0, the pitot pressure is equivalent to the stagnation pressure behind a normal shock.